 - Statutory functions and governance of the Council

-- Membership of the Council
+- Membership of the Council during the year

 - publishing definitive guidelines;